morganthomas/winning-arguments/winning-arguments.md

 **Every statement is either true or false.**

 This truism is sometimes called the **law of the excluded middle**.
+It states, in other words, that there are no statements which are neither true nor false.

-Aristotle is the earliest writer I'm aware of to have asserted this law, when he wrote "there cannot be an intermediate between contradictories, but of one subject we must either affirm or deny any one predicate." (*Metaphysics*, Book IV, Part 7) The law is a feature of the standard rules for first-order logic, and it is a popular idea among logicians that the law is true.
+Aristotle is the earliest writer I'm aware of to have asserted this law, when he wrote "there cannot be an intermediate between contradictories, but of one subject we must either affirm or deny any one predicate." (*Metaphysics*, Book IV, Part 7)

+The law of the excluded middle is a feature of the standard rules for first-order logic, and it is a popular idea among logicians that the law is true.
 However, it is also a fairly popular idea that the law is false.

+Let's first look at some conditions under which the statement is true.

+When it comes to clear statements of fact about ordinary medium-sized physical objects, such statements are either true or false, if there is an objective reality which conforms to our ordinary common sense beliefs about physical reality, namely that there is a fully existent physical reality in a single determinate state where every detail that could be investigated exists even when it's not being observed.

+Most agree that statements about natural numbers are either true or false.
+We will look now at an argument to that effect.
+To set up for the argument, we need to make more precise the notion of "statements about natural numbers."

+A natural number is a non-negative, non-fractional number.
+In other words, the natural numbers are 0, 1, 2, 3, 4, and so forth.
+Statements about natural numbers are statements of first-order logic where:

+* The object literals are only natural numbers (0, 1, 2, ...).
+*

 **What's true is true and what's false is false, independently of what people believe, say, or wish.**